 - Uninsured motorist coverage You can access this insurance coverage under your own policy if your pedestrian accident was caused by a motorist who did not have insurance.
 You can also make a claim for uninsured motorist coverage if your pedestrian accident was caused by a hit-and-run driver who cannot be identified.
 In the case of a hit-and-run accident, the fleeing driver is presumed to lack insurance.

-- Underinsured motorist coverage Underinsured motorist coverage pays for your damages that remain uncompensated when the policy limits of the at-fault driver’s insurance are exhausted.
+- Underinsured motorist coverage This coverage pays for your damages that remain uncompensated when the policy limits of the at-fault driver’s insurance are exhausted.
 To receive uninsured motorist coverage, you typically must either receive the full policy limit of the at-fault driver’s insurance or have your claim denied by the at-fault driver’s insurer due to exhaustion of coverage.

 To file a claim for coverage under your own insurance policy, you typically must notify your insurer of your accident within a certain time period (often 30 days).
 It is best to have an attorney manage this communication for you.